jkempf42/kube-volttron/gateway-node/README.md

 from the host subnet DHCP server.
 Unfortunately, Multus cannot find the DHCP server on your host subnet without a relay running on the host.
 For the relay to restart when the host reboots, the DHCP server must be installed as a Linux `systemctl` service.
-The first step is to copy the shell script `cleanstart-cni-dhcpd.sh` which cleans up any old sockets and starts the daemon to `/usr/local/bin`:
+The first step is to copy the shell script `cleanstart-cni-dhcpd.sh`, which cleans up any old sockets and starts the daemon, to `/usr/local/bin`:

 	sudo cp cleanstart-cni-dhcpd.sh /usr/local/bin